cloud66/help-old/_posts/stacks/2012-05-01-rails-stacks.md

 lead: Cloud 66 makes it easy to deploy and maintain Rails apps
 ---

-Cloud 66 supports stacks based on the [Rails framework](http://rubyonrails.org/), a light-weight web framework written in Ruby.
+Cloud 66 supports stacks based on the [Rails framework](http://rubyonrails.org/), a web framework written in Ruby.

 ## Database